 Audit History Reports – Most accounting systems will have an Audit feature built into it.
 An Audit History Report will provide a history of any transaction in your accounting system, including any modifications or deletions made to them.
 It also provides a date/time stamp and the system user involved for any of these changes or deletions.
 This feature is particularly useful when your initial research above indicates a strong possibility of dishonest behavior by accounting employee(s).
 To the extent you do discover something purposefully amiss, you might consider reaching out for professional assistance before taking action with the person(s) involved to minimize any further potential damage to your business.

-In conclusion, obtaining separate access into your accounting system and spending some time (at least weekly) reviewing these key reports above will give you great education into the cashflow processes of your business.
+In conclusion, obtaining separate access into your accounting system and spending some time (at least weekly) reviewing the key reports, we listed above, will give you great education into the cashflow processes of your business.
 It will also give you specific insight into the accounting skill level and character of your staff involved.
 Whatever you find, it is important to resolve any issues you discover.